Indicators

 | DPPA WPS Agenda 2022 Indicator #9: # and % of trainings for UN staff on electoral violence that address violence against women.
 (UN)

-UN WPS: # (and %) of electoral capacity-building initiatives (including trainings, workshops and seminars) conducted with/for/in partnership with Member States and regional organizations, where gender is a key component (DPPA WPS Agenda 2022 Indicator #10) (UN, MS, RO)
+UN WPS: # (and %) of electoral capacity-building initiatives (including trainings, workshops and seminars) conducted with/for/in partnership with Member States and regional organizations, where gender is a key component (DPPA WPS Agenda 2022 Indicator #10) (UN, MS)

 DPO WPS Indicator: # of mission-led initiatives that are aimed at strengthening the capacities/trainings of women’s civil society organizations working on conflict prevention.
 (UN) |

-# of Compact Signatories that indicate they have targets in place to increase leadership roles of women and young women D.3.1; D.3.2; D.3.5; D.3.7 (MS, UN)
+# of Compact Signatories that indicate they have targets in place to increase leadership roles of women and young women D.3.5; D.3.7 (UN)

 # of gender responsive security sector reform responses coordinated by UN entities that result in coherent guidance and tools to promote women’s, including young women’s, meaningful participation in the security sector D.3.6 (UN)